-Initiative Description Benefits Metrics for success 1.1 Determine and procure the clinical requirements for a Virtual Care/Patient Monitoring platform Define requirements of and procure a virtual care platform that will meet the current needs and ambitions of WMH's clinical services.
+Initi ative Description Benefits Metrics for success 1.1 Determine and procure the clinical requirements for a Virtual Care/Patient Monitoring platform Define requirements of and procure a virtual care platform that will meet the current needs and ambitions of WMH's clinical services.
 This is inclusive of functional design and infrastructure requirements.
-A virtual care platform that will enable WMH to continue: • bringing care close to home • leading the state in virtual care delivery A documented requirements artefact Successful procurement and implementation of virtual care platform Improvements in virtual care capabilities 1.2 Streamline the outpatient administration experience (referral, scheduling, preadmission through to discharge) including the digitisation of a 'front door' Digitise referral pathway to improve the patient experience and invest in a digital consumer front door to streamline the entire patient journey and promote patient self-management.
-Reduced barriers to engage with the health service, reduced health service administration burden and improved patient/carer ability to access and influence health service experience. % decrease in missed attendances % increase in response rates of PREMs and PROMs % decrease in workforce time spent on patient administration related tasks rural areas
+A virtual care platform that will enable WMH to continue: • bringing care close to home • leading the state in virtual care delivery A documented requirements artefact Successful procurement and implementation of virtual care platform Improvements in virtual care capabilities 1.2 Streamline the outpatient administration experience (referral, scheduling, preadmission through to discharge) including the digitisation of a 'front door' Digitise referral pathway to improve the patient experience and invest in a digital consumer front door to streamline the entire patient journey and promote patient selfmanagement.
+Reduced barriers to engage with the health service, reduced health service administration burden and improved patient/carer ability to access and influence health service experience. % decrease in missed attendances % increase in response rates of PREMs and PROMs % decrease in workforce time spent on patient administration related tasks

-Initiative Description Benefits Metrics for success 2.1 Augment cli services wit Improved equity models care by closing the virtual and of care that through digi , , Δς hybrid mode of care to be els enablement and innovat of services to rur al % increase of enable care closer to ho closer to home. communities.
-2.2 Strengthen engagement with WMH's diverse and Develop patient support models and services in reareas by considering and addressing key factors su ural better supported to engage in thei patient satisfaction vulnerable communitie cultural safety, digital, I and language literacy, a 36 geographic and social isolation.
+Initia ative Description Benefits Metrics for success 2.1 Augment clinical services Review, develop and implement services and models of care that Improved equity of care by closing the % increase of virtual care delivered with virtual and hybrid models of care to better enable care closer to home through digital enablement and innovation would support delivering care closer to home. gap on inequalities of services to rural and metropolitan communities. % increase of hospital avoidance 2.2 Strengthen engagement with WMH's diverse and vulnerable communities in rural areas Develop patient support models and services in rural areas by considering and addressing key factors such as cultural safety, digital, health and language literacy, and geographic and social isolation.
+Patients who are better supported to engage in their healthcare. % increase of patient satisfaction in PREMs and PROMs results.